Makeup Artist Amanda Bell

-When did you knew, you wanted to be a makeup artist?
+When did you know, you wanted to be a makeup artist?

-I was always obsessed with magazines and make up (even as a small child) I would memorise the names of the photographers/models /make up artists/designers and films were always such an inspiration: Blade runner/Paris Texas and Vintage Hollywood.
-But it wasn’t until I was about 19 years old and studying art that I really had a sense of my love for make up becoming a career.
+I was always obsessed with magazines and makeup (even as a small child) I would memorize the names of the photographers/models /make up artists/designers and films were always such an inspiration: Blade runner/Paris Texas and Vintage Hollywood.
+But it wasn’t until I was about 19 years old and studying art that I really had a sense of my love for makeup becoming a career.

 Who are some people that have inspired you throughout your career?